 If you are in a large organization, you will likely be working from a shared drive, in which case the directory structure will usually be pretty set, so you don’t have to worry about it too much.

-If you are a small team or organization and are building your structure, it can be helpful to get the people together who will be working with these documents and come up with the structure together.
-You’ll be more likely to have buy-in if the people who are most familiar with the documents have a say in how they’re structured.
+If you are a small team or organization, it can be helpful to work together to create the file structure.
+You’ll be more likely to have buy-in if the people on the team were a part of the decision-making process.

-If you decide to store some documents locally or if you’re not working from a shared drive, it largely comes down to what you do.
+If you decide to store some files locally or if you’re not working from a shared drive, it largely comes down to what you do.
 For example, say you’re a business analyst doing project work.
-Your directory structure could look something like this:
+Your directory structure could be organized like this:

 - /project name 1